wvus-ibu/wvus.uikit/docs/v3-changes.md

 * [VideoJS Youtube plugin](https://github.com/eXon/videojs-youtube): Removed to reduce size and conflicts.
 The plugin will be removed since the native YouTube player will be used.

-*Speical Note*: The jQuery namespace and library will be removed.
-The namespace is being removed to stop the alteration of core libraries.
-These include Bootstrap jQuery plugins and 3rd party Bootstrap plugins.
-This will make updating these libraries simple. jQuery will be removed from the UiKit, but will still be a dependency.
+*Special Note*: The jQuery namespace and library will be removed.
+The namespace is being changed to be an alias of the jQuery object.
+This will stop the alteration of core libraries like Bootstrap JS plugins and 3rd party Bootstrap plugins.
+This will make updating these libraries simple.

+The packaged jQuery library will be removed from the UiKit, but will still be a dependency.
 The recommended version will be available through [Bower](http://bower.io/) and when installing UiKit with Bower, will download the supported version.
+Currently, UiKit follows Bootstrap's conventions and dependencies.